How to Cut a Hair Mineral Sample in 4 Easy Steps

 With Kit:

-• Before placing the collected sample into the clean hair specimen envelope, please write your name, sex and age on the indicated areas.
+Before placing the collected sample into the clean hair specimen envelope, please write your name, sex and age on the indicated areas.
+It is advised to also write your email address on this incase you forget to include the order form.

 Without Kit:

-When you have obtained a hair sample from the instructions above, please send in an envelope to:
+When you have obtained a hair sample from the instructions above, please post your sample directly to the lab as stated by your practitioner.

 Other information